 For us, there’s no better time to be in Italy for wine enthusiasts than the season of harvest.
 Early fall is a magical time at the Candoni Family Winery in Veneto: the temperatures are mild during the day and pleasantly cool in the evenings…perfect for sipping a very lightly-chilled Pinot Noir on the terrace or opening that last bottle of summer-ready Rose.

 Harvest season is the perfect time of year to take in some of the sights and sounds unique to Italy.
 Depending on the region you plan to visit, you may be able to organize your trip around a wine harvest festival, or even participate in the harvest itself!
 Wine festivals, in particular, provide a deep look into the rich culture of Italy, from delicious regional food specialties to local music and crafts.
 If you’ve ever wanted to experience Italy like a real Italian, a town-square wine festival is truly an immersive adventure!

 At Candoni, we’re buzzing with excitement over the impending harvest and can’t wait to see what this season has produced.
+Our family produces unique varietals of not only red wine and white wine, but also organic wines as well!
 This September we invite you to tip a glass to the dedicated, knowledgeable people behind Italy’s favorite tradition, the annual wine harvest!